quicwg/base-drafts/draft-ietf-quic-transport.md

   {{generating-acks}}.

 C:
-: Packets containing only ACK frames do not count toward bytes in flight for congestion control purposes; see {{QUIC-RECOVERY}}.
+: Packets containing only frames with this marking do not count toward bytes in flight for congestion control purposes; see {{QUIC-RECOVERY}}.

 P:
 : Packets containing only frames with this marking can be used to probe new network paths during connection migration; see {{probing}}.

 F:
-: The content of the STREAM frame are flow controlled; see {{flow-control}}.
+: The content of frames with this marking are flow controlled; see {{flow-control}}.

 The "Pkts" and "Spec" columns in  {{frame-types}} does not form part of the IANA registry; see {{iana-frames}}.